Online Algorithms with Unreliable Guidance: Model

-\paragraph*{The DTB Compiler} In this paper, we restrict our attention to a class of OAG algorithms that are derived from (prediction-oblivious) online algorithms via a blackbox transformation.
-This transformation, referred to as the \emph{drop or trust blindly (DTB) compiler}, is parameterized by a \emph{trust parameter} $0 \leq \tau \leq 1$.
+\subparagraph{The DTB Compiler.} In this paper, we restrict our attention to a class of OAG algorithms that are derived from (prediction-free) online algorithms via a blackbox transformation.
+This transformation, referred to as the \emph{drop or trust blindly (DTB) compiler}, is parameterized by a \emph{trust parameter} $0 \leq \tau \leq 1$ (we may occasionally restrict to non-extreme values of $\tau$ for simplicity).
 Given an online algorithm $\Alg = \{ \Alg_{t} \}_{t \geq 1}$, the OAG algorithm $\Alg^{*} = \{ \Alg^{*}_{t} \}_{t \geq 1}$ obtained from $\Alg$ by applying the DTB compiler with trust parameter $\tau$ is defined as follows.

 Consider time $t \geq 1$ and fix some request history $(\rho_{1}, \dots, \rho_{t - 1}) \in \R^{t - 1}$, answer history $(\sigma_{1}, \dots, \sigma_{t - 1}) \in \A^{t - 1}$, and incoming request $\rho_{t} \in \R$.
 Let $D_{t} \in \Delta(\A)$ be the probability distribution from which $\Alg_{t}((\rho_{1}, \dots, \rho_{t - 1}), (\sigma_{1}, \dots, \sigma_{t - 1}), \rho_{t}, r)$ is picked and let $V_{t} = \Support(D_{t})$ be the set of answers in the support of $D_{t}$, referred to as \emph{valid answers}.\footnote{ Depending on $\Alg$, we may wish to change the description of the DTB compiler so that the valid action set $V_{t}$ includes all answers $\sigma \in \A$ that are legal for the incoming request $\rho_{t}$ in the sense that they do not lead to $\infty$ cost (resp., $-\infty$ payoff).
 This is without loss of generality as $\Alg$ can be modified so that $\Support(D_{t})$ consists of all such legal answers while changing the overall cost (resp., payoff) by a negligible amount.} Let $\gamma_{t}$ be the incoming guidance and let $\varphi_{\text{trust}}$ be the outcome of a fresh Bernoulli trial with success probability $\tau$.
 Denoting the answer of $\Alg^{*}$ at time $t$ by $\sigma_{t}$, the function $\sigma_{t} = \Alg^{*}_{t}((\rho_{1}, \dots, \rho_{t - 1}), (\sigma_{1}, \dots, \sigma_{t - 1}), \rho_{t}, \gamma_{t}, r)$ is constructed by setting $\sigma_{t} = \gamma_{t}$ if $\gamma_{t} \in V_{t}$ and $\varphi_{\text{trust}} = \text{success}$; and by picking $\sigma_{t}$ from $D_{t}$ otherwise (i.e., if $\gamma_{t} \notin V_{t}$ or $\varphi_{\text{trust}} = \text{failure}$).